StefanBelic1/Mono_QA_zadatak/BUG_REPORT.md

 ---

-### Suggestion #2 – Add “Drag & Drop” Photo Upload
+### Suggestion #2 – Add "Drag & Drop" Photo Upload

 **Type:** UX Improvement
 **Priority:** Medium
 **Environment:** Chrome, Windows 10

 #### Description
-Currently, photos can only be uploaded via the standard **“Browse files”** option.
+Currently, photos can only be uploaded via the standard "Browse files" option.
-It is recommended to add a **drag & drop** upload feature within the upload area.
+It is recommended to add a drag & drop upload feature within the upload area.

 #### Expected Benefit
 Provides a faster and more intuitive way to upload photos, aligning with modern web app standards.